 Eventually, she learned by trial and error, by making mistakes and gaining insight from them.
-When she did date, she found that the guys she tended to attract usually turned out to be superficial, attracted to her physical beauty, or her father’s money; but not to her free spirit and her need for independence.
-The men to whom she was attracted tended to be seekers of adventure and excitement, but were not appreciative of that same trait in a woman.
+When she did date, she found that the guys she tended to attract usually turned out to be superficial, attracted to her physical appearance or her father’s money, not so much to her free spirit and her need for independence.
+The men to whom she was attracted tended to be seekers of adventure and excitement, but were not appreciative of the same in a woman.
 They all seemed to want to tame her and to make her be what they thought that she should be.
 It was during those years that she learned to distrust most men, their actions, and their motives.

 Nursing her wounds after escaping her most disastrous and destructive relationship, the one with Elliott Manning, she fled Australia to return to New York.
-Dealing with Elliott had nearly broken her spirit, and she’d decided to make writing her career and her life.
+Dealing with Elliott had nearly broken her.
+It was then thatshe decided to make writing her career and her life.
 Traveling the globe, she became quite successful in her chosen line of work.
-After Elliott, who still left a bad taste in her mouth, she had come to believe that exclusive relationships and/or marriage were not in her future.
+After Elliott, who still left a bad taste in her mouth, she had come to believe that exclusive relationships and marriage were not in her future.
 Certainly there would be no children for her.
 She could not see or feel herself as a mother to anyone.
 Not ties for Jennifer Edwards.
 There would be no need to trust anyone but herself, and nobody to or for whom she had to be accountable- no guessing and no game playing.

-From the moment she turned on that bar stool to meet his crystal blue eyes, she knew right away that Jonathan was indeed a different sort of man.
-Immediately something electric passed between them and connected their spirits..
+From the moment she turned on that bar stool to meet those direct, crystal blue eyes, she knew right away that Jonathan was indeed a different sort of man.
+Immediately, something electric passed between them and formed a connection.
 No man before him had touched her soul with just one look as he had done that day.
 From the first time he uttered her name, “Jennifer”, she was his to do with whatever he wanted.

 What she didn’t know was that he had already decided that she was going to be with him for the rest of his life, and what Jonathan Hart put his mind to, he usually achieved.
 She had been no exception.

-Wrapping her arms around herself, she smiled at those fond memories.
-She stopped out there in the open and lifted her face to the azure sky.
-Closing her eyes, she allowed the warmth and light of the bright sun to bathe her.
+Wrapping her arms around herself as she walked, she smiled at those fond memories.
+She stopped out there in the open and lifted her face to the azure late afternoon sky.
+Closing her eyes, she allowed the warmth and light of the sun to wash over her.

 And they made love.
 Wonderfully.
 Endlessly.
 Everywhere.